 Catch a daily programme of keeper talks and demonstrations with many of the animals, including red pandas, birds of prey, meerkats and penguins.

-A few walk-through areas of the Foot Safari remain closed due to the social distancing regulations (Dissscovery Zone is closed.
-Farmyard Friends and Land of Lemurs are closed but you can see the animals from outside the enclosure).
+A few walk-through areas of the Foot Safari remain closed due to the social distancing regulations (Dissscovery Zone is closed and Land of Lemurs is closed but you can see the lemurs from outside the enclosure).

 Safety at the park

 Every precaution has been taken to keep you safe during your visit.
 Read all about the safety measures and face covering policy in place for visitors.

 This innovative enclosure has been specially designed to suit the adaptations of the park's adorable red pandas.
 Opened in 2017, when this beautiful russet-coated species became resident at Woburn Safari Park for the first time ever.